Shihabuddin-Alvi/Portfolio/README.md

 - Orchestrated a fundraising campaign, raising $8985 for men's mental health awareness.

-Feel free to reach out to me at alvishihabuddin@gmail.com for collaboration opportunities or to connect on LinkedIn: https://www.linkedin.com/in/mohammad-shihabb/
+Feel free to reach out to me at alvishihabuddin@gmail.com for collaboration opportunities.

+To connect on LinkedIn: https://www.linkedin.com/in/mohammad-shihabb/